dmrd2653/my-group-project/README.md

 ## Acknowledgments

 * Thank you to [Prime Digital Academy](https://www.primeacademy.io/) whose starter repo we used!
-* Thank you to our instructors, Zac Delventhal, Chris Black, and Peter DeMaio
+* Thank you to our instructors Zac Delventhal, Chris Black, and Peter DeMaio!
-* Thank you to the rest of our Topaz cohort!!
+* Thank you to the rest of our Topaz cohort!